floragunncom/search-guard-docs/overview.md

 Permissions in Search Guard are based on exactly this model.
 A permission defines:

-* which role
+* which role,
-* can perform which action
+* can perform which action,
-* against wich cluster or index
+* against wich cluster or index.

 A definition of a permission that allows searching a particular index looks like:

 * `indices:data/read/search*`

-Permissions are defined per role can be applied on a cluster and index level.
+Permissions are defined per role and can be applied on a cluster or index level.

 ## Action groups

 The action model of Elasticsearch, and thus the permission model of Search Guard, allows for very fine grained settings.
 This can lead to long lists of permission settings that you need to repeat for several roles.

-You can use **action groups** in order to save you from repeating permission definitions.
+So you can use **action groups** in order to avoid repeating permission definitions.
 An action group is an **alias for a set of permissions**.
 Action groups can also be **nested**.

 If you define action groups, you can use the name of the action groups in the permission settings configuration.